JeffIrwin/syntran/README.md

 // 6
 ```

-To initialize an array to all zeros, or any other uniform scalar, use [Rust syntax](https://doc.rust-lang.org/std/primitive.array.html):
+To initialize an array to all zeros, or any other uniform scalar, use [Rust syntax](https://doc.rust-lang.org/std/primitive.array.html).
+The size goes after the semicolon `;`:
 ```cpp
 let scalar = 0;
 let v2 = [scalar; 5];